Start your workplace transformation today.

 As SCP had moved out of a cellular office environment, we worked closely with their staff to help determine what type of space would best suit them and their company.
 It was obvious that our design needed to focus on a smart working space with hot-desking to a flexible, space-efficient solution.
 In an effort to modernise the office design and maximise the use of the space, we installed agile working throughout the office.

-As the building lacked air-conditioning and ventilation, it was essential to completely strip the building out and carry out full CAT A and CAT B works.
+As the building lacked air-conditioning and ventilation, it was essential to completely strip the building out and carry out full CAT A and CAT B fit outs.
 By working with both the client and landlord, we were able to conduct CAT A and B works in conjunction with each other, saving our client both time and money.

 The SCP office in Mill Street is special as it is used as both a workspace and a central hub for the society, where they hold committee meetings for their 10,000 member chiropodists and podiatrists.
 The office is constantly visited by their members and guests and this meant the office needed to be modern and welcoming as well as a showcase of the society’s heritage.